-Trace receivables and debt securities issued are initially recognised when they are originated.
+Trade receivables and debt securities issued are initially recognised when they are originated.
 All other financial assets and financial liabilities are initially recognised when the Company becomes a party to the contractual provisions of the instrument.

-A financial asset or financial liability is initially measured at fair value plus, for an item not at fair value through profit and loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue ii.
+A financial asset or financial liability is initially measured at fair value plus, for an item not at fair value through profit and loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.

+ii.
 Classification and subsequent measurement

-Financial as
+Financial assets

-On initial recognition, a financial asset is classified as measured at
+- On initial recognition, a financial asset is classified as measured at - amortised cost;

-- amortised cost:

-- FVOCI debt investment:
+- FVOCI - debt investment;

-- FVOCI equity investment; or
+- FVOCI - equity investment; or - FVTPL

-- FVTPI